hjbhu6/yvertx/core_manual_yeti.md

 # Writing Verticles

 We previously discussed how a verticle is the unit of deployment in vert.x.
 Let's look in more detail about how to write a verticle.

 As an example we'll write a simple TCP echo server.
 The server just accepts connections and any data received by it is echoed back on the connection.

 Copy the following into a text editor and save it as `server.yeti`

     load yvertx;
-    net = load yvertx.net;

-    do {vertx, container}:
+    verticle do:
-        server = net.createServerWithHandler vertx do sock:
+        server = createNetServerWithHandler do sock:
             (newPump sock sock)#start();
         done;
         server#listen(1234, "localhost");